notwaldorf/tensorflow-experiments/README.md

 | Node          | 664 | 3905974 | 4453 |
 | Browser       | 1445 | 1382144 | 2924 |

-Training is 5.5 times faster in Python than in the browser, and 16 times faster than in node 🙀.
+Training looks 5.5 times faster in Python than in the browser, and 16 times faster than in node 🙀.

 ## Prediction values
 (Each row represents one of the 11 cities.
 The "actual value" is